How to get a Scholarship in Canada for International Students

 • Your statement of intent, as mentioned earlier.

-• Please ensure you clarify how you would benefit and benefit from the program of your choice.
+• Please clarify how you would benefit and benefit from the program of your choice.

-• We highly recommend you have this statement checked before submission by a knowledgeable third party.
+• We highly recommend checking this statement before submission by a knowledgeable third party.
 RCICs offer a service where they can review and edit Letters of motivation.

 • Letter of Recommendation

-• Specific programs need more than one letter, so ensure you have at least two people who can write you the letter.
+• Specific programs need more than one letter, so ensure you have at least two people to write you the letter.

 • Standardized test scores

-• Which tests you need to take are entirely dependent on your program.
+• Which tests you must take depends entirely on your program.
 However, some of the most recognized metrics for standardization are the following:

 • GMAT